“God…gives life to the dead and speaks of things that don’t yet exist as if they are real.” Romans 4:17 ERV

 My kids never quite fit into any mold.
 As a matter of fact, I had the ones (particularly one) that would always get into trouble everywhere we went.
 I was usually the mom leaving the play-group with a crying child and who felt discouraged and sad because going places with this child was so hard!
 My Christie was the one who constantly had to touch every little thing she saw.
 She frequently had her little toe right on the edge of the line that you told her not to cross.
 And to make matters worse, she possessed more energy than any other child I had ever known, and this energy kept going and going until the very last moment when we put her to bed at night.
 Oh, I’m still tired just thinking about it!

-My mama heart prayed for my little girl, and I cried out to God day and night for help and wisdom.
-During this time, my husband was reading The Sacred Romance by John Eldredge.
-Through this book, he became aware of the power of focusing on the good in people and seeing them as they could become, not as they presently are.
+My mama’s heart prayed for my little girl, and I cried out to God day and night for help and wisdom.
+During this time, God spoke to my husband and he became aware of the power of focusing on the good in people and seeing them as they could become, not as they presently are.
 We both agreed to apply this principle of speaking of things that don’t yet exist as if they are real (Romans 4:17 ERV) to our daughter.
 Our words have power and can show our faith or lack of it.
 My daughter was not well behaved all the time, but we began to treat Christie like she was the sweet, godly, purpose-driven person she could become.
 I believe this one habit changed our relationships with our daughter and set the stage for the beautiful, close relationship we all enjoy as a family now.

 Thankfully, God gave my husband and me wisdom each day to know how to change our old habits and speak “life” into our children.
 He gave us the strength, patience, and perseverance we needed to raise up our children for Him, and He can give you everything you need to be the best parents for your children too.
 Pray daily for your children and for you and your husband to see their hearts and accept them the way God made them.
 If speaking kind, edifying words doesn’t come naturally to you, ask God for the words to say to build them up.
 Lean into your heavenly Father and try to give grace as much as possible.